 Section 2.
 Need Determination: Obtain demographic information from the Civil Engineer and verify the information on the ground.
 This will include meetings with the beneficiary community representatives, Ward councilor and sample household surveys using a basic questionnaire.
 The questionnaire should provide dwelling population counts (average number of people per dwelling).
-This process should take the form of a baseline study / needs / skills audit, which will also provide input the Feasibility report.
-The Social Consultant may obtain the assistance of Ward Committee members or community leaders to carry out this survey.
+This process should take the form of a baseline study / needs / skills audit which will also provide input into section 5.3 below.